Rohini (film): Production

-Rohini was adapted from the Bengali novel Krishnakanter Uil (Krishnakant's Will) by Bankim Chandra Chatterjee.
+Rohini was adapted from the Bengali novel Krishnakanter Uil by Bankim Chandra Chatterjee.
 It was directed by Kamal Ghosh and produced by S. Mukherjee under Madras Art Productions.
 The screenplay was written by S. D. Sundaram.
-G. Ramanathan composed the music, with K. V. Mahadevan and D. C. Dutt, while A. Marudhakasi wrote the lyrics.
 The cinematography was handled by P. L. Rai and H. S. Venu under the supervision of Ghosh.
 Hiralal choreographed the dances.
 The final length of the film was 16835 feet.

-Reception
+Soundtrack

+The soundtrack has three music composers: G. Ramanathan, K. V. Mahadevan and T. C. Dutt, while A. Maruthakasi wrote the lyrics.

+Release and reception

 Rohini was released on 5 November 1953.
-According to film historian Randor Guy, the film was not a commercial success because of "alleged financial problems".
+According to historian Randor Guy, the film was not a commercial success because of "alleged financial problems".
 However, he praised the storyline, the cinematography, the direction and the cast performances.